rohberg/volto-searchkit-block/README.md

 Search block with highly overridable components for searching, filtering and displaying search results.
 Sometimes also called faceted navigation.

-As this search is addressing `ElasticSearch` with Analysis, the search does understand inflection of words and tolerates typos by fuzzy searching.
+As this search is addressing `ElasticSearch` with text analysis, the search does understand inflection of words and tolerates typos by fuzzy searching.

 Matched phrases are shown with highlighted matches.